soramonfr/sorayacruchet/README.md

 Welcome to my github page !

-I'm a full stack developer living currently in France 🇫🇷 .
+I'm an aspiring full stack developer living currently in France 🇫🇷 .
+Student at the Wild Code School.

 Random facts about me :
 - 📚 Currently learning PHP Data Object and React.